Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 If you’re coming to Bangkok to shop, especially if your visit does not coincide on a weekend day, when Chatuchak Market is open, Pratunam is one of the best neighborhoods in Bangkok for you.
 Pratunam’s eponymous market is a great spot for finding great souvenirs on the cheap.

-Pratunam is also the ideal choice for where to stay in Bangkok if you’re in the city on a brief stopover.
-You can take the ARL (Airport Rail Link) straight from BKK Airport to Ratchapraprop and avoid Bangkok’s legendary traffic.
+Pratunam is also the ideal choice for where to stay in Bangkok if you’re in the city on a brief stopover and need a central location.
+You can take the ARL (Airport Rail Link) straight from Suvarnabhumi Airport to Ratchapraprop and avoid Bangkok’s legendary traffic.

 The biggest drawback?
 Like Siam, Pratunam is crowded and commercialized here — not as much of a neighborhood feel as you might want to have.
 If you get anxious around crowds, you might not be a big fan of this neighborhood.